 Physiotherapy programs involve assessments of the individual’s physical environment so as to make recommendations for adaptations that promote cognitive rehabilitation.

 This may involve organizing the environment to minimize distractions, optimizing lighting conditions, and ensuring that safety measures are in place.
-By creating an environment conducive to cognitive engagement, physiotherapy supports individuals in practicing cognitive skills during functional activities.

 Task-specific training